bitst0rm-pub/Formatter/README.md

         "jsbeautifier": ["js"]
     },

-    // This option provides auto-detect formatting for file with a single command.
+    // This option enables auto-detect formatting for file with a single command.
-    // You can configure it either here or by using the dot files in your working folder.
+    // You can configure it either here and/or by using the dot files in your working folder.
+    // If you use both methods, the config from the dot files will override the one embedded here.
     // More about this feature and its structure: see README.md > Auto-detect Formatting.
     "auto_format": {
         "config": {